 4. The inside of ClickUp tasks is a project manager’s dream.
 Task instructions, files, conversations, start and end dates, time estimates, time tracking, and dependencies all have their own place, which makes project managing more efficient.

 If you’re looking for a new project management platform, I highly suggest starting the same way I did: by making a list of wants.
-After the initial list is created, categorize these items by must haves and nice to haves.
-In an overcrowded industry, the must haves will help you to quickly knock project management platforms off the list.
+After the initial list is created, categorize these items by must-haves and nice to have.
+In an overcrowded industry, the must-haves will help you to quickly knock project management platforms off the list.